Table of contents:

-SpaceX is Rapidly Deploying the StarLink Broadband Internet Satellites
+SpaceX is Rapidly Deploying StarLink Broadband Internet Satellites

-In the latter part of 2020, SpaceX Starlink satellite broadband internet service offered invitations to residents in the northern parts of the U.S. and some southern parts of Canada to be beta testers.
+In the latter part of 2020, SpaceX Starlink satellite broadband internet service began offering invitations to residents in the northern parts of the U.S. and some southern parts of Canada to be beta testers.
+As of August 2021, Starlink was providing service to more than 90,000 households here in the U.S. and globally.
+The SpaceX Starlink satellite service has users in 12 countries.

-As of January 2020, SpaceX has around 100 Starlink satellites in orbit.
-During the rest of 2020, they launched 12 missions sending the number of satellites in orbit to 895 that are operational.
-The Federal Communications Commission (FCC) has given Elon Musk and SpaceX the approval to launch as many as 11,943 broadband satellites.
+The constellation could eventually be tens of thousands of satellites strong.
+The Federal Communications Commission (FCC) has given Elon Musk and SpaceX the approval to launch as many as 30 thousand broadband satellites.

 What is SpaceX StarLink Broadband Internet Service?